alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_095_eng.md

 # Color Design Notes [Tsujita Kunio]
 ## Episode 95: Extra Edition - Summer Has Come!

-The Kantō-Kōshin'etsu region made its rainy season ending declaration at the beginning of this week.
+The Kantou-Koushin'etsu region made its rainy season ending declaration at the beginning of this week.
 The Tokyo area has been producing consecutive midsummer days in the low thirties celsius.

 Whew~, it's here!
 Summer!